jackocnr/intl-tel-input/README.md

 **autoPlaceholder**
 Type: `String` Default: `"polite"`
 Set the input's placeholder to an example number for the selected country, and update it if the country changes.
-You can specify the number type using the `numberType` option.
+You can specify the number type using the `placeholderNumberType` option.
 By default it is set to `"polite"`, which means it will only set the placeholder if the input doesn't already have one.
 You can also set it to `"aggressive"`, which will replace any existing placeholder, or `"off"`.
 Requires the `utilsScript` option.

 **customPlaceholder**
 Type: `Function` Default: `null`